 One of the easiest ways to do this is always to look ahead.
 Think about the next twelve months, the next month, week, and day.
 Within each one of those periods, determine what the 3-5 most critical things you must address are.
 Then, put those things first on your priority list and act on them.

 If you don’t do this, priorities will appear by themselves.
-They could be items that were not important but now have become urgent, or it could be priorities that others have set up for you.
+They could be items that were not important but now have become urgent, or they could be priorities that others have set up for you.
 Either way, you need to be thoughtful about what is essential in your life and learn how to set up your priorities and give them the place they deserve.

 Take care of yourself